Skip to content

 Our Mentoring Model Builds Core Skills & Strengths

-In addition, South African teens who take the extraordinary leap across the technology, geographic and cultural divides where the majority of them are growing up, and the 21st century workplace where they aspire to build better lives require immense personal resilience, resourcefulness and responsibility to see them through.
+In addition, South African teens who take the extraordinary leap across the technology, geographic, and cultural divides where the majority of them are growing up, and the 21st century workplace where they aspire to build better lives, requires immense personal resilience, resourcefulness, and responsibility to see them through.

 Using these skills and strengths effectively requires testing and flexing them in different combinations, in a diversity of situations, day after day.
 Incremental improvements across a range of skills – e.g. researching, organization, editing, and speaking – eventually add up to being able to prepare and give the presentation that earns a promotion.